-Training Opportunity Program (TOP): Earn a Certificate or Degree
+Training Opportunity Program – Earn a Certificate or Degree while on Unemployment

-You may be eligible for approved training if you:
+You may be eligible for the TOP program if:

 The program of your choice MUST: